 If you are using education completed in foreign colleges or universities to meet qualification requirements, you must show that your education credentials have been evaluated by a private organization that specializes in interpretation of foreign education programs and such education has been deemed equivalent to that gained in an accredited U.S. education program; or full credit has been given for the courses at a U.S. accredited college or university.

 This announcement may be used to fill additional positions if identical vacancies occur within 90 days of the issue date of the referral certificate.

-Physical Demands: Most work is sedentary with occasional physical activity (walking, climbing, bending, and stooping) during field surveys or the inspection of existing buildings and structures.
+Physical Demands: Most work is sedentary with occasional physical activity (walking, climbing, bending, and stooping) during field surveys or the inspection of existing building and structures.